+91 44 2257 4500 | hsoffice@iitm.ac.in | Mon-Fri 8:00 - 17:30

 This book has been translated in Marathi under the following title:

-Pashchatya vicharsarninchaya itihasatil mahatvache tappe (2013/2014, 2nd revised. edition.)
+Pashchatya vicharsarninchaya itihasatil mahatvache tappe (2013/2014, 2nd rev. edn.)
 (Pune: The Unique Academy) Translators: Vidyut Bhagwat and Abhay Kanta.

 3. Singh, Shailendra Kumar, Kumar, Rajesh, Prakash, Om, and Lalremzami, C. (2017).
 Linguistic Ecology of Mizoram.
 Guwahati: EBH (Eastern Book House) Publishers.